-You’ve invested in gorgeous lingerie for the big wedding night and honeymoon that will make his jaw drop.
+You’ve invested in gorgeous lingerie for the big wedding night and for your honeymoon that will make his jaw drop.
 Now it’s time to groom those lady parts to help you feel sexier than ever.
-We’ve put together a bridal bikini wax guide - whether it’s your first time or you’re a seasoned bikini waxer, these pre- and post-bikini wax tips will take care of you…down there!
+We’ve put together a bikini wax for the bride guide- whether it’s your first time or 10th, these pre- and post-bikini wax tips will take care of you…down there!

 If you have never gotten waxed down there, then just before your big day really isn’t the time to experiment.
-Waxing for the first time can leave the sensitive area sore, tender and even swollen.
+Bikini wax for the bride can leave the sensitive area sore, tender and even swollen.
 Plan it well in advance so you get it done for the very first time 3 months before the wedding day and then follow it up with a couple of sessions before your wedding.
 Get one at least 3 days before your wedding so your skin has enough time to recover.

 2. Make Sure Your Hair Is The Right Length